 I’ll probably end up in Carlton to visit friends and will taste around town.

-Dining in wine country: If you are in Dundee, check out the new Paulée restaurant, serving a seasonally-inspired menu.
+Dining in wine country: If you are in Newberg, check out the new award-winning JORY restaurant, located inside The Allison Inn & Spa.
 In Hood River, stop for lunch at Nora’s Table.
 Enjoy a delightful picnic basket from Downtown Market Co. in Medford for lunch al fresco.